6 Queen Esther Characteristics We Should Be Practicing Now

 The Esther Paradigm, A New Hadassah Bible Story

 The Esther Paradigm is a contemporary Christian fiction retelling of the Hadassah Bible story.
-I think seeing the Characteristics of Esther in the Bible played out on a very contemporary backdrop is especially meaningful.
+I think seeing Esther and the dynamics of her story played out on a very contemporary backdrop is especially meaningful.
 So often we paint the people of the Bible as 2D, and just a story to learn from.

 One lesson that struck home, was Hannah’s struggle with her self worth/value.
 Instead of letting that struggle define her as “broken” or “worthless” etc, she saw it as a sign of her need to continually spend time in God’s word.